 Start where you’re at and slowly build your strength and fitness.
 Find a routine that feels you and keeps you motivated.
 Get a free gym membership trial or take some classes.
 Rest enough to support muscle growth and don’t forget to stretch.

-Have you been getting fitter and stronger on a vegan diet?
-What has been your experience and which foods did you choose?
+Have you been getting fitter and stronger on a vegan diet or are you an athlete interested in a plant-based diet?
+What has been your experience and which foods do you choose to eat?
 Let us know in the comments below.